-Every time you smoke, your body is under attack.
-Smoking stains your teeth, turns your fingers yellow, harms your skin and weakens your immune system, all before the worst part can develop: lung cancer.
+Smoking stains your teeth, turns your fingers yellow, harms your skin and weakens your immune system.
+And all of this usually occurs before the most dangerous side effect of smoking can develop: lung cancer.

-Lung cancer is the most common cancer worldwide and remains a formidable disease.
-There are nearly 400,000 Americans living with lung cancer.
-Between 1999 and 2010, the number of annual deaths due to lung cancer increased from 152,156 to 158,318, representing a 4.3 percent increase.
-And 85% of all cases of lung cancer are smoking related and the 5-year overall survival rate is a dismal 15 percent.
+Lung cancer is the third-most common cancer worldwide and remains a formidable disease.
+There are over 540,000 Americans living with lung cancer.
+People who smoke are between 15%-30% more likely to get lung cancer or die from lung cancer according to the CDC.
+And between 80%-90% of all cases of lung cancer are smoking-related and the five-year overall survival rate is a dismal 15%.

 According to a 2018 study published in Preventive Medicine Report, current male smokers have a 14.8% chance of developing lung cancer and current female smokers have an 11.2% chance.
 For former smokers, the likelihood of developing cancer is 7.2% for men and 5.8% for women.
 For people who have never smoked, the possibility is much less:1.8% for men and 1.3% for women.